1024Adam/moa/README.md

 ## Special Features

 ### Database Class
-This application uses a outside Database php class for all interactions with the database.
+This application uses a outside Database php class for all interactions with the database (./classes/Database.php).
 Details about the creator of this class can be found **[here](https://github.com/jakebesworth)**

 ### FPDF File Generation